Conservation in Papua New Guinea: Legislation

-Legislation relevant to marine biodiversity includes the Fauna (Protection and Control) Act (1982), Fisheries (Torres Strait Protected Zone) Act (1978), the Dumping of Wastes at Sea Act (1981), the Environmental Contaminants Act (1978), and the Fisheries Management Act (1998), the Whaling Act (1974) and Prevention of Pollution of the Sea Act (1981).
+Legislation relevant to marine biodiversity includes the Fauna (Protection and Control) Act (1982), the Fisheries (Torres Strait Protected Zone) Act (1978), the Dumping of Wastes at Sea Act (1981), the Environmental Contaminants Act (1978), the Fisheries Management Act (1998), the Whaling Act (1974) and the Prevention of Pollution of the Sea Act (1981).

+In February 2024 a Protected Areas Act became law.
+This sought to meet 30 by 30 target of protecting 30% of the country by 2030.
+With over 90% of Papua New Guinea being customary land, the bill allows for customary landowners to apply to have some of their land become a protected area, following which they will receive livelihood support for sustainable practices from the government.

 International environmental law

 PNG is also a party to international environmental protection conventions and treaties.
 These international treaties include the International Plant Protection Convention (1951); the Convention on the Prevention of Marine Pollution by Dumping of Wastes and other matter (1972); the Convention on the International Trade in Endangered Species of Wild Flora and Fauna (CITES); the Ramsar Convention on Wetlands of International Importance (1992); the Convention on Biological Diversity (1992) and the Convention on the Conservation of Migratory Species of Wild Animals.
 PNG is also in partnership with other nations in the Oceania region and is a signatory to several regional conventions including, the Convention on Conservation of Nature in the South Pacific (APIA Convention) and the Waigani Convention (Convention to Ban the importation into Forum Island Countries of Hazardous and Radioactive Wastes and to Control the Transboundary Movement of Hazardous wastes within the South Pacific Region).